marijnh/Eloquent-JavaScript/00_intro.md

 {{index "factorial function"}}

 In this book, text written in a `monospaced` font will represent elements of programs—sometimes they are self-sufficient fragments, and sometimes they just refer to part of a nearby program.
 Programs (of which you have already seen a few), are written as follows:

 ```
-function fac(n) {
+function factorial(n) {
-  if (n == 0)
+  if (n == 0) {
     return 1;
-  else
+  } else {
-    return fac(n - 1) * n;
+    return factorial(n - 1) * n;
   }
+}
 ```

 {{index "console.log"}}

 Sometimes, in order to show the output that a program produces, the expected output is written after it, with two slashes and an arrow in front.

 ```
-console.log(fac(8));
+console.log(factorial(8));
 // → 40320
 ```

 Good luck!